-IX.
-Notation on Student Transcripts for Crimes of Violence
+X. Notation on Student Transcripts for Crimes of Violence

-If a student is suspended or expelled as a result of being found responsible for a Crime of Violence, RSC must make a notation on the student's transcript that the student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
-If a student withdraws from RSC while such conduct charges related to crimes of violence are pending against the student, and declines to complete the disciplinary process, RSC must make a notation on the student's transcript that he or she "withdrew with conduct charges pending."
+If a student is suspended or expelled as a result of being found responsible for a Crime of Violence, RSC must make a notation on the student's transcript that the student was "suspended after a finding of responsibility for a Code of Conduct violation" or "expelled after a finding of responsibility for a Code of Conduct violation."
+If a student withdraws from RSC while such conduct charges related to crimes of violence are pending against the student, and declines to complete the disciplinary process, RSC must make a notation on the student's transcript that they "withdrew with conduct charges pending."